columnflow/columnflow/docs/user_guide/building_blocks/categories.md

 :start-at: add_category(
 :end-at: )
 ```
-2. We need to write a {py:class}`~columnflow.categorization.Categorizer` that defines, which events
+2. We need to write a {py:class}`~columnflow.categorization.Categorizer` that defines which events
 to select for each category.
 The name of the Categorizer needs to be the same as the "selection"
 attribute of the category inst.
 ```{literalinclude} ../../../analysis_templates/cms_minimal/__cf_module_name__/categorization/example.py